mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 # Monolithic Persistence

 All business applications use data, and they need to store this data somewhere.
-Many existing business applications make use of a single repository for holding the bulk of the information required.
-Modern cloud-based systems sometimes follow this same approach and attempt to store information either in a single repository or a small set of tightly-coupled data stores.
+Many existing business applications make use of a single repository to store and retrieve data, regardless of how that data is used.
 This strategy is typically aimed at keeping the data storage requirements simple by using well-understood technology, and might appear to make sense initially.
-A distributed application often has additional functional and non-functional requirements though, and besides the raw business information an application might also need to store:
+Modern cloud-based systems often have additional functional and non-functional requirements, and besides the raw business information an application might also need to store:

 - Formatted reporting data,